HieraRS: A Hierarchical Segmentation Paradigm for Remote Sensing Enabling Multi-Granularity Interpretation and Cross-Domain Transfer: Methodology

-This work targets two main objectives: i) to develop an independent mechanism that can be seamlessly integrated into existing flat classification methods to achieve multi-granularity hierarchical LCLU classification. ii) to design a generalizable framework for effectively transferring LCLU models to cross-domain EO tasks with heterogeneous classification systems.
-To this end, we introduce BHCCM and TransLU, each addressing one of the respective goals.
+Figure~\ref{fig-overall_arch} illustrates the overall architecture of our method.
+We define HieraRS as a two-stage hierarchical framework consisting of BHCCM and TransLU.
+HieraRS exploits the intrinsic hierarchical structure of LCLU categories to enforce cross-level prediction consistency and improve transferability to segmentation tasks with heterogeneous label taxonomies.
+This work pursues two objectives: i) to develop a modular mechanism that can be seamlessly integrated into existing flat semantic segmentation baselines to enable multi-granularity hierarchical LCLU prediction; and ii) to design a generalizable framework that effectively transfers LCLU models across domains under heterogeneous label systems.
+Accordingly, BHCCM addresses objective i), while TransLU addresses objective ii).

-Figure~\ref{fig-overall_arch} presents the overall architecture of the proposed approach.
-We define HieraRS as a two-stage hierarchical interpretation paradigm composed of BHCCM and TransLU.
-It is designed to exploit the intrinsic hierarchical structure of land cover categories to enforce prediction consistency across levels and support transferability to cross-domain EO tasks.

-In the first stage, our goal is to transform existing flat classification methods into hierarchical classification models capable of multi-granularity semantic consistency prediction.
-By training the proposed BHCCM on the MM-5B dataset, we can obtain a model capable of multi-granularity interpretation of basic ground object categories.
-The second stage is defined as the transfer process of the LCLU classification model.
-With the proposed TransLU framework and its two key components, CDKS and CDSA, the hierarchical LCLU model trained in the first stage can be effectively transferred to new cross-domain tasks.
-Stage II in Fig.~\ref{fig-overall_arch} presents an example of transferring the LCLU classification model to a crop classification task.
+In the first stage, we convert existing flat semantic segmentation baselines into a hierarchical model that produces predictions at multiple label granularities while maintaining cross-level consistency.
+By training the proposed BHCCM on the MM-5B dataset, we obtain a hierarchical LCLU model capable of multi-granularity interpretation of basic LCLU categories.
+In the second stage, we transfer the hierarchical model learned in Stage I to new tasks with heterogeneous label taxonomies using the proposed TransLU framework, which consists of two key components, CDKS and CDSA.
+Stage II in Fig.~\ref{fig-overall_arch}~(b)-(e) illustrates an example of transferring the hierarchical LCLU model to a crop-type classification task.